keisukekondokk/measuring-attractiveness-trip-destinations/README.md

 └── README.md
 </pre>

 The original data for mobile phone data cannot be not redistributed.
 However, estimation results are available.
+See LOG files.

 ## Terms of Use